Would You Benefit From Hiring a Personal Injury Lawyer?

 2. Negotiate with insurance companies.

 Insurance companies make money when they avoid paying out claims – especially by avoiding paying a person’s policy limits.
-When you aren’t represented by an attorney, insurance adjusters may try to take advantage of you because you don’t know the nuanced language to use when presenting your claim.
+When you aren’t represented by an attorney, insurance adjusters may try to take advantage of you because you don’t know the nuanced language to use when presenting your insurance claim.
 The adjuster may also stonewall you until you agree to accept a smaller settlement than you deserve.

 Personal injury lawyers deal with insurance providers day in and day out.
-We know how to negotiate with them and make them understand the impact your injury had on your life.
+We know how to negotiate with them and make them understand the impact your injury has had on your life.
 The right lawyer will not be bullied by an insurance adjuster.

 3. Has the resources to hire experts.

-Sometimes in a personal injury case, it’s necessary to hire an expert to prove a point to the insurance company.
+Sometimes in a personal injury case, it’s necessary to hire an expert during the investigative process to prove a point to the insurance company.
 For example, if you were hit by a drunk driver, and you suffered multiple broken bones and a traumatic brain injury, and you could no longer return to work, our firm has the resources available to hire a team of experts to determine how the injuries from the accident will affect you throughout your life.
 We can hire a life care planner to determine what medical treatment you will need in the future and how much it is likely to cost.

 We can also hire an expert to calculate what your lost earnings will add up to over the course of your life because you are no longer able to work the same job after the accident.
 Our operating account allows us to work with these experts to further illustrate your story, so we can recover compensation for every harm and loss you experienced.